Pantheon, Paris visitors guide

 The Pantheon is situated in the Latin quarter of central Paris, a short distance south of the Ile de la Cité and Notre Dame de Paris.
 It is one of the neighbourhood’s (the 5th arrondissement) - and indeed the city's - most important landmarks.

-Originally commissioned as a church in 1744, under Louis XV, the Pantheon in Paris wasn’t actually finished until 1789.
-And at that time, churches were not popular anymore and instead this building became a temple honoring various historical French figures.
+Originally commissioned in 1744 as a church, under Louis XV, the Pantheon in Paris wasn’t actually finished until 1789, by which time the revolution had arrived and churches were no longer considered important, so the building became a temple honoring various historical French figures instead.

-The building also has a very Greek cross-plan, and a massive portico of Corinthian columns.
+Following the classical style, the building has a Greek cross plan, and a massive portico of Corinthian columns.
 This is a vast building, that is 110 meters long and 84 meters wide – and, astonishingly, 83 meters high.
 The Pantheon looks out over all of Paris.

-The architect behind the Pantheon, Jacques-Germain Soufflot, supposedly wanted his building to be a mix between a gothic cathedral lightness and brightness and classical principles.
-Unfortunately, Soufflot died before his plans were realized and his wishes were not fulfilled.
-But even though his vision was not completed, The Pantheon is still one of the first great neoclassical monuments in Paris, and in the world.
+It is said that Jacques-Germain Soufflot, the architect behind the Pantheon, wanted his building to combine the lightness and brightness of a gothic cathedral with classical architectural principles.
+Unfortunately, Soufflot died before his plans were realised and his wishes were not fulfilled.
+Even though his vision was not completed, the Pantheon was still one of the first great neoclassical monuments to be built in Paris, and in fact in the world.

 See Paris Short Breaks to plan your Paris visit

 Map of Pantheon and places nearby

 Visit near Pantheon with France This Way reviews

 ... or see ALL recommended places to visit in Paris